-Keep abreast of future

-analytical studies and

-adopt relevant

-recommendations.
+Digital Safety: safeguard people from online harm Keep abreast of future analytical studies and adopt relevant recommendations.
+Develop methods on how to measure impact.
+We are operating in a complex and evolving landscape, one that we are continually trying to make sense of.
 In our first year we plan to develop our knowledge and understanding of this complex area by reviewing various data sources including existing and recently commissioned research.
 We will draw on and reflect on approaches adopted by our partners across the UK and internationally.
 Our findings will inform ongoing practice, the development of training and related communication strategies.

-We are operating in a complex and evolving landscape, one that we are continually trying to make sense of.

-Develop methods on how to measure impact.

 It is important to develop baseline measurements to understand if the initiatives we undertake are making a real difference.
 Whilst not straightforward (as there is no agreed definition of digital/cybercrime which covers a vast range of areas including bullying, identity theft and fraud, sexual exploitation;, theft of intellectual property & attacks against essential services), we will seek to identify methods that will effectively measure the impact of community safety initiatives.

-Develop specific and appropriate awareness - raising activity for a range of audiences

-It is important that digital resilience messages are communicated in a way that reaches out to and lands with a broad audience, including children and young people and the most vulnerable.
+Develop specific and appropriate awareness - raising activity for a range of audiences It is important that digital resilience messages are communicated in a way that reaches out to and lands with a broad audience, including children and young people and the most vulnerable.
 We will therefore map existing awareness raising campaigns to assess potential gaps, where we might add value, as well as consult with a range of people (face to face, surveys, community events) in order to identify what themes are important to them.